aghilkp91/EnergyApp/EnergyAppManuals.md

 ### **EnergyApp Improvements**
 * Currently the file upload is done to local folder(tmp).
 This need to moved to AWS S3 after creating a S3 bucket.
 * Create more unit and integration test cases.
 * Create the AWS resouces mentioned above and then create the CloudFormation script to automate the deployment
+* Set up monitoring and alerting in AWS so as to understand the deployed service in more detail and get alerted in case of any issues.
 * Move the Authentication and Authorization to different microservice service.
 The number of requests will be less and we can scale that service accrodingly
 * Create different accessMode in users so as to restrict/grant access to different services for different users/companies
 * Move the db secrets from config file to AWS Secret Manager